Holmwood railway station

-Holmwood railway station serves the villages of Beare Green and South Holmwood in Surrey, England, on the Sutton and Mole Valley Lines between Dorking and Horsham, 27 mi 5 chain from London Waterloo.
+Holmwood railway station serves the villages of Beare Green and South Holmwood in Surrey, England, on the Sutton and Mole Valley Lines between Dorking and Horsham, 27 mi 5 chain from London Waterloo (although London-bound trains run to Victoria).

 Services

 All services at Holmwood are operated by Southern using Class 377 EMUs.

 The typical off-peak service in trains per hour is: